Alexandra Feigin: 2020–2021 season

 With the pandemic continuing to limit international travel, Feigin competed at a European-only 2020 CS Budapest Trophy, winning the bronze medal, her first on the Challenger series.
 After winning the Bulgarian national title again, she placed fourth at the 2021 Tallink Hotels Cup.
 Feigin placed seventeenth at the 2021 World Championships in Stockholm.
 This result qualified a ladies' berth for Bulgaria at the 2022 Winter Olympics.

-2021–2022 season
+2021–2022 season: Beijing Olympics

 In her only event of the fall season, Feigin finished in fifth at the 2021 CS Denis Ten Memorial Challenge before coming twentieth at the 2022 European Championships to start the new year.

 Named to the Bulgarian team for the 2022 Winter Olympics, Feigin placed twenty-second in the short program of the women's event, qualifying for the free skate.
 She dropped one place in the free skate, finishing twenty-third.
 Feigin was twenty-eighth at the 2022 World Championships to end the season.